syncfusion-content/wpf-docs/wpf/Radial-Gauge/Ranges.md

 #### Offset and StrokeThickness

-For absolute position you can use `Offset` and `StrokeThickness` properties of Range.
+For absolute position, you can use `Offset` and `StrokeThickness` properties of Range.
 For setting the `Offset` and `StrokeThickness` to the range.

 {% tabs %}